What's at Stake

-The groups filing the lawsuit charge that the U.S. Export-Import Bank (Ex-Im Bank) violated federal law by providing a $90 million loan guarantee to Xcoal Energy & Resources without reviewing the environmental impacts as required under the National Environmental Policy Act (NEPA).
+Earthjustice, on behalf of local and national environmental groups, has filed the first-ever lawsuit challenging the federal government’s financing for the export of Appalachian coal from the United States.
+The groups charge that the U.S. Export-Import Bank (Ex-Im Bank) violated federal law by providing a $90 million loan guarantee to Xcoal Energy & Resources for coal exports without reviewing the environmental impacts of those exports as required under the National Environmental Policy Act.
 According to Ex-Im Bank, the taxpayer-backed financing, approved on May 24, 2012, will help leverage a billion dollars in exports of coal mined in Appalachia.
-The coal will be shipped from ports in Baltimore, Maryland and Norfolk, Virginia to markets in Japan, South Korea, China and Italy.
+The coal will be transported by rail to ports in Baltimore, Maryland and Norfolk, Virginia and shipped to buyers in Japan, South Korea, China and Italy.

 The plaintiffs are asking the court to order Ex-Im Bank to prepare an environmental impact statement for the Xcoal loan guarantee.
 If successful, the case could also require the agency to conduct environmental review of future coal export projects it considers financing.